Quick Method of Accounting for GST/HST

 For more information, go to Email notifications.

-Create a pre-authorized debit agreement from your Canadian chequing account
+Create a pre-authorized debit agreement for payments from your Canadian chequing account

 Electronic payments